 If you want a proper futon bed for sleeping made of truly safe or natural materials check out my post on mattresses where I outline a number of options in this category.

-Cushions are either polyurethane or polyester and the covers can have waterproofing on them, but because of the ability to remove them from the sofa and offgas them, this could be a simple, affordable and healthy option for many.
+Outdoor cushions are made with either polyurethane or polyester fill and the covers can have waterproofing on them, but because of the ability to remove them from the sofa and offgas them, this could be a simple, affordable and healthy option for many.

 2. Non-Toxic Furniture

-For chairs and tables look for solid wood (with zero-VOC stains and varnishes) and zero or low-VOC adhesives.
+For non-toxic zero-VOC tables, chairs, bookcases, benches and storage units look for solid wood (with zero-VOC stains and varnishes), and zero or low-VOC adhesives.

 Low odor woods are preferable for some sensitive people.

 Avoid laminated wood which has particle board or MDF board.
 Plywood is not as high in offgassing as MDF or particle board.

 There are some formaldehyde-free pressed wood products like Purebond plywood (though some sensitive folks react to that proprietary glue).